freeboxos/freeboxos-bash-api/README.md

 API FRONTEND FUNCTIONS - DOMAIN NAME
 -----------------
 You must notice that today, this API is not documented.
-As describes in the Freebox developper documentation, NOT DOCUMENTED API MUST NOT BE USED !
+As describes in the Freebox developper documentation, UNDOCUMENTED API MUST NOT BE USED !

-But as it's a mess to go to FreeboxOS web interface to define domains and upload certificates, I decide to implement this functionnality.
+But as it's really boring to go to FreeboxOS web interface to define domains and upload certificates, I decide to implement this functionnality.
 At the time I'm writing (end of 2024), it's working well, but please $${\color{red}\text{USE AT YOUR OWN RISK }}$$